Latakia: Syrian Civil War

 On 9 December 2024, the day Assad was granted asylum in Moscow, the Russian news agency TASS reported that the armed opposition had taken full control of Latakia Governorate but had not threatened the Russian military bases.
 During the night to 10 December the Israeli Navy attacked Latakia port and sank 6 Osa-class missile boats of the Syrian Navy.

+On 28 December 2025, three people were killed when protests occurred in the city.
+Alawite protesters gathered in Azhari square to ask for a decentralized political system in Syria and the release of Alawite prisoners.